The Ultimate Guide to Buying Football Goal Nets

 Football netting is made up of many different strands of fabric or plastic — or sometimes both.
 The “twine type” usually refers to the combination of materials used and the way each of the strands are woven together.

 In Europe, most football nets are manufactured with polypropylene.
 This is because this type of plastic is particularly hard-wearing and weatherproof.
-The higher the quality, the longer it will last — which is crucial if your nets stay outside for several days or weeks at a time.
+The higher the quality, the longer it will last — which is crucial if your nets stay outside for several days or weeks and months at a time.
 For even more durability, look for nets made with high-density polyethylene (HDPE), which is stronger and denser than standard polypropylene netting.

 You will also come across knotted and braided nets.
 Knotted nets tend to be cheaper, and are perfectly acceptable for the amateur game.
 Professional football goals usually feature braided netting, however, which is woven together for extra strength and durability — and some say it looks better too.